ismailsanan/SecHeaderScout/README.md

 # SecHeaderScout

-A Burp Suite extension that automatically detects missing OWASP recommended security headers in HTTP responses; so you don’t have to.
+A Burp Suite extension that automatically detects missing OWASP recommended security headers in HTTP responses

-Because let’s be honest: if you’re still manually checking headers in 2026, you’re wasting time.
+Because let’s be honest why manually check security headers when you can automate it and be lazier?

 ## What It Does
 ```